 "Then you can imagine how it was for our friend here.
 He felt alone, too.
-And although he was frightened, he went to the pit because he knew he had to."
+And although he was frightened, he went to the pit because he knew

-She did not respond, but looked upon Lehmann with great sadness in her heart.
+She did not respond, but looked upon

 And in a way, his story was indeed one of sadness, and not just abject horror, as it would ostensibly appear.